squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 ladder: the plain-class variant crashed outright on this pattern, extends-String degrades it to slower-but-correct.

+### The typeof gate trap (observed in the wild, post-rejection)

+Found after this ADR was accepted, while building the userland String subclass in offworld (see Resolution below), and it is the sneakiest failure in the family: `typeof new String("x")` is `"object"`, and the JS ecosystem's idiomatic string check is a typeof gate. maplibre's Map constructor does literally

+    typeof container === "string" ? document.getElementById(container)
+                                  : container

+so a boxed String falls into the else branch and is treated as an HTMLElement.
+No throw, no coercion, silent misrouting: the map just never renders.
+Coercion sinks (string concat, setAttribute, property keys, JSON.stringify) all keep working, so the value survives nine boundaries and dies at the tenth.

+This is a correctness sibling of the boxed method perf trap above, and it would have hit every keyword crossing into any typeof-gating library, per library, silently, unfixable from the squint side.
+Userland gets away with it because the marked string lives in a narrow corridor (created at explicit mark sites, consumed by the encoder) and is unwrapped at the one boundary where values escape to JS libraries.
+A core keyword type is ambient and has no such corridor.

 ### js-framework-benchmark: the full account

 Full keyed run, 10 iterations, standard methodology, reagami entry.